Generic Name: cysteamine (sis-TEE-a-meen)

 Important safety information:

 - Cystagon may cause drowsiness or dizziness.
 These effects may be worse if you take it with alcohol or certain medicines.
 Use Cystagon with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

-- Lab tests, including blood cell counts and liver function, may be performed while you use Cystagon.
+- Lab tests, including blood cell counts, eye exams, and liver function, may be performed while you use Cystagon.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Cystagon while you are pregnant.
 It is not known if Cystagon is found in breast milk.
 Do not breast-feed while taking Cystagon.

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome:

 Seek medical attention right away if any of these SEVERE side effects occur: